Modes configuration

 INFO

 enterSubmit: When enabled, pressing enter will select a date if the input value is a valid date objecttabSubmit: When enabled, pressing tab will select a date if the input value is a valid date objectopenMenu:openvalue will keep the menu in the open state when the input field is clicked,togglewill toggle the menu,falsedisables menu from openingformat: Override the default parsing format.
 Default is the string value fromformat.input.
 You can also pass multiple parser patterns or a custom parser function and parse the input yourself.
-When the input is focused, the date will be shown in this format.rangeSeparator: If you userangemode, the default separator is-, you can change it hereselectOnFocus: Selects the input text when input is focusedescClose: Closes calendar onesckey pressmaskFormat: Check here
+When the input is focused, the date will be shown in this format.rangeSeparator: If you userangemode, the default separator is-, you can change it hereselectOnFocus: Selects the input text when input is focusedescClose: Closes calendar onesckey pressmaskFormat: Check hereapplyOnBlurv12.1+: Tries to select a typed date when the input loses focus (has no effect ifauto-applyis enabled)separatorsv12.1+: In case of a range picker, you can define custom separators to be used as check between the two dates

 INFO